stephen-rowan/Cardano-ADA-Reference/README.md

 modified:
 ---

+> These are my notes for my involvment to date in the NFT DAO Project.

 # Project Catalyst : Comprehensive NFT Framework Collab
 > Problem statement : 42 Catalyst proposals address NFT point solutions—yet we lack an overarching DApp strategy to dominate as the de facto NFT platform choice.
 >